arise-project/rules_of_seo/ReadMe.md

 # Rules of SEO

-# Webpage Validation Utility (.NET)

-The Webpage Validation Utility is a .NET tool designed to check whether a webpage adheres to specified rules.
+Rules of SEO is a .NET tool designed to check whether a webpage adheres to specified rules.
 These rules define various aspects of the webpage content, such as titles, descriptions, and segments.
 The utility leverages a set of rules, keywords, and competitor information to validate the webpage content.

 ## Table of Contents